Saint Margaret of Scotland: Journey to Scotland

-According to tradition, the widowed Agatha decided to leave Northumbria, England with her children and return to the continent.
+According to tradition, the widowed Agatha decided to leave Northumbria with her children and return to the continent.
 However, a storm drove their ship north to the Kingdom of Scotland, where they were shipwrecked in 1068.
 There they were given refuge by King Malcolm III.
 The locus where it is believed that they landed is known today as St Margaret's Hope.
-Margaret's arrival in Scotland, after the failed revolt of the Northumbrian earls, has been heavily romanticised, though Symeon of Durham implied that her first meeting of Malcolm III may not have been until 1070, after William the Conqueror's Harrying of the North.
-Other sources say they met 9 years before.
-According to Orderic Vitalis, one of Malcolm's earliest actions as king was to travel to the court of Edward the Confessor in 1059 to arrange a marriage with "Edward's kinswoman Margaret, who had arrived in England two years before from Hungary".
+Margaret's arrival in Scotland, after the failed revolt of the Northumbrian earls, has been heavily romanticised, though one medieval source suggested that she and Malcolm were first engaged nine years earlier.
+That is, according to Orderic Vitalis, one of Malcolm's earliest actions as king was to travel to the court of Edward the Confessor, in 1059 to arrange a marriage with "Edward's kinswoman Margaret, who had arrived in England two years before from Hungary".
 If a marriage agreement was made in 1059, it was not kept, and this may explain the Scots invasion of Northumbria in 1061 when Lindisfarne was plundered.
+Conversely, Symeon of Durham implied that Margaret's first meeting with Malcolm III may not have been until 1070, after William the Conqueror's Harrying of the North.

-King Malcolm III was a widower with two sons, Donald and Duncan, and would have been attracted to marrying one of the few remaining members of the Anglo-Saxon royal family.
+Malcolm III was a widower, with two sons, Donald and Duncan, and would have been attracted to marrying one of the few remaining members of the House of Wessex, the Anglo-Saxon royal family.
 The marriage of Malcolm and Margaret occurred in 1070.
-Subsequently, Malcolm executed several invasions of Northumberland to support the claim of his new brother-in-law Edgar and to increase his own power.
+Subsequently, Malcolm executed several invasions of Northumbria to support the claim of his new brother-in-law Edgar and to increase his own power.
 These, however, had little effect save the devastation of the county.